My Health Record participation obligations

 - reported to the healthcare provider organisation's management.

-- The My Health Record security and access policy must be reviewed annually (at a minimum) and when any material new or changed risks are identified (such as a change within the system, organisation, or regulation; or factors that might result in unauthorised access, use or disclosure of information in a record).
+- The My Health Record security and access policy must be reviewed annually (at a minimum), when any material new or changed risks are identified (such as a change within the system, organisation, or regulation; or factors that might result in unauthorised access, use or disclosure of information in a record), and when requested by the System Operator.

 - The policy must include a unique version number and date of effect.

-- A copy of each version of the policy must be retained by the organisation.
+- A copy of each version of the policy must be retained by the organisation for 5 years starting on the day the iteration comes into effect.

 Note: The Agency or the Office of the Australian Information Commissioner (OAIC) may request a current or previous version of your organisation's security and access policy at any time.
 Where a healthcare provider organisation receives a request from the Agency, the legislation specifies that a copy of the policy must be provided within 7 days.